OakWings/simple_web_camera/README.md

 - Returns a base64 encoded string of the captured image, ready to be used within your application.
 - Customizable AppBar title and the option to center the title.
+- Camera switching capability allows users to switch between multiple cameras.
+  The switch camera button is intelligently shown only when more than one camera is available, enhancing the user interface and experience.

 ## Getting Started